maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 }
 ```

 Ok, that's a lot of types.
-The first thing to not here is that the `Mirror` trait is providing *typelevel* information
+The first thing to not here is that the `Mirror` trait is providing *type-level* information
 only.
 Which makes sense, as the derivation of typeclasses happens at compiletime.

 So what do the different types mean and how do they look for our `User` case class?

  - `MirroredType` - is just the type we are deriving from, so our case class `User`
- - `MirroredLabel` - typelevel representation of the label of the type we are mirroring, so the literal type `"User"`
+ - `MirroredLabel` - type-level representation of the label of the type we are mirroring, so the literal type `"User"`
- - `MirroredElemLabels` - A Tuple that contains the field names at typelevel (literal types again!), so of type `("name", "age")`
+ - `MirroredElemLabels` - A Tuple that contains the field names at type-level (literal types again!), so of type `("name", "age")`
  - `MirroredElemTypes` - A tuple of all elements that `User` can be broken into: `(String, Int)` (for fields name and age)

 Now we've got the labels and types that our `User` consist of.
 But we still need some extra information: